fatma-oz/Titanic_Survival_Prediction_Project/README.md

 **TITANIC SURVIVAL PREDICTION

-*In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+*In this project, "What kinds of people are most likely to survive on the Titanic?"
+A predictive model answering the question was developed using passenger data (ie name, age, gender, socio-economic class, etc).

 *Project of Titanic is END TO END work.